awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access-using-id-policies.md

 48. }
 ```

-### Example 4: Allow a user to manage users and groups in your AWS SSO directory<a name="policyexamplemanageusersgroups"></a>
+### Example 4: Allow a user to manage users and groups in your Identity Center directory<a name="policyexamplemanageusersgroups"></a>

-The following permissions policy grants permissions to allow a user to create, view, modify, and delete users and groups in AWS SSO\.
+The following permissions policy grants permissions to allow a user to create, view, modify, and delete users and groups in IAM Identity Center\.

-In some cases, direct modifications to users and groups in AWS SSO are restricted\.
+In some cases, direct modifications to users and groups in IAM Identity Center are restricted\.
 For example, when Active Directory, or an external identity provider with Automatic Provisioning enabled, is selected as the identity source\.

 ```
  1. {